Skip to main content

 Good Housing Good Health

-Good Housing = Good Health offers a wide range of SDOH and housing services including housing stabilization, navigation and outreach services, referrals, emergency shelter diversion services, MI Bridges benefits assistance and other outreach services that will be administered by MDHHS in partnership with local health departments and community-based organizations.
+• The Good Housing = Good Health Program offers a wide range of housing and SDOH support including education, housing navigation and outreach, referrals, shelter diversion services, MI Bridges benefits assistance and other outreach services administered by local health departments and community-based organizations.

 • Allegan County Health Department